 - Multicurrency Displays & Conversions: Stripe has spent a LOT of time billing itself as the platform of choice for global businesses.
 It should come as no surprise then that Stripe allows merchants to display pricing in local currencies and automatically handles the currency conversion.
 You can connect multiple bank accounts to save money on conversion costs, too.

 - Account Auto-Updater: Keep recurring transactions from failing when customers get new cards.
 Stripe will automatically update card data in your vault to ensure continuity of subscriptions.

 - Atlas: Atlas allows international businesses to incorporate in the US, set up a US bank account, and get tax and legal guidance.
-Stripe says it has had more than a thousand startups apply in more than 120 countries, and it has added more than 100 partners to the network since the launch.
+Stripe says it has had more than a thousand startups apply in more than 140 countries, and it has added more than 100 partners to the network since the service launched.

 - Payouts: This is an automation toolset designed to help you send mass payouts to sellers, freelancers, or service providers.
 It’s also designed to help simplify compliance requirements with third parties and global markets.

 - Relay: Relay’s features allow merchants to link their eCommerce catalogs with your app or directly upload product information.
 Relay creates in-app buy buttons and forwards all the sales information to the merchants to fulfill the order.